moritakaland/anki_suketto/README.md

-# anki_suketto
-MPV scripts for extracting subtitles, images, and audio to Anki-supported formats.
+MPV script for extracting subtitles, images, and audio to Anki-supported formats.